gitpan/Text-SenseClusters/Testing/evaluate/cluto2label/README.txt

 Tests:
 -------
 The test scripts are written in the files testA*.sh
-We have written a single test script normal-op.sh which will run all testA*.sh for you.
-Please run normal-op.sh by typing 'normal-op.sh' on the command line.

 Tests A1-4 run cluto2label for various cluto solutions and keys.
 Test A5 tests when some instances are not clustered